-NHL has filed a Registration Statement on Forms S-4/S-3 (the "Registration Statement") with the SEC under the Securities Act with respect to the NHL Common Stock to be issued upon consummation of the Merger and with respect to the reoffering by National Health Care Group, Inc. ("NHCG"), a corporation indirectly wholly owned through Mafco Holdings Inc. by Ronald O. Perelman, of shares of NHL Common Stock to be received by NHCG in the Merger and the Warrants to be received by NHCG in the Warrant Distribution.
+NHL has filed a Registration Statement on Forms S-4/S-3 (as amended from time to time, the "Registration Statement") with the SEC under the Securities Act with respect to the NHL Common Stock to be issued upon consummation of the Merger and the Warrants to be distributed in the Warrant Distribution and with respect to the reoffering by National Health Care Group, Inc. ("NHCG"), a corporation indirectly wholly owned through Mafco Holdings Inc. by Ronald 0.
+Perelman, of shares of NHL Common Stock to be received by NHCG in the Merger and the Warrants to be received by NHCG in the Warrant Distribution.
 This Proxy Statement/Prospectus does not contain all the information set forth in the Registration Statement and the exhibits thereto, certain portions of which have been omitted as permitted by the rules and regulations of the SEC.
 Copies of the Registration Statement are available from the SEC, upon payment of prescribed rates.
 For further information, reference is made to the Registration Statement and the exhibits filed therewith.
 Statements contained in this Proxy Statement/Prospectus or in any document incorporated by reference in this Proxy Statement/Prospectus relating to the contents of any contract or other document referred to herein or therein are not necessarily complete, and in each instance reference is made to the copy of such contract or other document filed as an exhibit to the Registration Statement or such other document, each such statement being qualified in all respects by such reference.